Table of Contents

 The ASRock B450M PRO4 Motherboard is designed for a strong gaming foundation.
 It brings a ton of features and great aesthetics to your new build.
 This board has everything you would expect from a gaming motherboard, with some room for future expansions and storage upgrades.

-Delivering pure data signals for the best gaming performance and stability, ASRock B450M PRO4 is best for your gig.
+Delivering pure data signals for the Best Gaming Desktop PC Build performance and stability, ASRock B450M PRO4 is best for your gig.

 RAM: Corsair Vengeance LPX 16GB 3,600MHz